 How do Chiropractic Neurologists treat concussions?

 Chiropractic Neurologists take the same approach as medical doctors in the early stages of concussion recovery.
-Absolute rest and limitations on physical activity will normally be recommended at the outset of treatment, to protect the brain while it works on healing itself from the traumatic injury.
-The chiropractic neurologist will make specific recommendations in order to keep the stimulation to the brain as low as possible during this period.
+Absolute rest and limitations on physical activity will be often be recommended at the outset of treatment.
+Recent studies are showing that better outcomes with some levels of activity helps enhance the healing process.
+The chiropractic neurologist will make specific recommendations in order to keep the stimulation to the brain as effectively as possible during this period.

-It should be noted, however, that current research suggests that some patients can begin rehabilitation therapy as soon as one month post-injury.
+It should be noted, however, that current research suggests that some patients can begin rehabilitation therapy as soon as a few days post-injury.

-Because neural plasticity1 peaks within one to three months post-injury, it is important that patients consult with a chiropractic neurologist during this time period to assess whether they can begin therapy.
+Neural plasticity1,2 peaks within one to three months post-injury, which is an optimal time for patients consult with a chiropractic neurologist to access whether they can begin therapy.

-However, significant improvements can occur even at later stages, especially when rehabilitation combines task-specific training with therapies that activate neural plasticity.14
+Significant improvements can occur even at later stages, especially when rehabilitation combines task-specific training with therapies that activate neural plasticity.